 I am a true believer in my Brave Dating Practices.
-These all come from 35 years of youth ministry (which does not end at high school graduation) and my own adventures in dating that worked very well to find me my very good husband.
+These all come from nearly 40 years of youth ministry (which does not end at high school graduation) and my own adventures in dating that worked very well to find me my very good husband.
 I love my role as a Brave Dating Coach.

 Yet sometimes I do doubt myself.
 These are not “common” dating practices.
 These defy the “Christian norm” for dating.
 Sometimes I feel alone in these deeply held beliefs.